laurakond/Artly/README.md

 I used [Google fonts](https://fonts.google.com/) to source the fonts for the website.
 These are:

-Gothic - was used for the website logo.
+- Gothic - was used for the website logo.

-Montserrat, serif - was used as the main text font.
-Poppins, system-ui - was used for the logo and accent text.

 ![logo](documentation/images/features/pp5-logo.JPG)

+- Montserrat, serif - was used as the main text font.
+- Poppins, system-ui - was used for the accent text such as form labels.

 ![font screenshots](documentation/images/design/google-fonts-artly.jpg)